nhosoya/omniauth-apple/README.md

 ```

 #### Multi-platform client-side applications
-If you use your Rails API with multiple different client-side applications on different platforms (for example you might have a web app and a IOS app) then you might have to use different `APPLE_CLIENT_ID` for these apps.
+If you use your Rails API with multiple different client-side applications on different platforms (for example you might have a web app and a iOS app) then you might have to use different `APPLE_CLIENT_ID` for these apps.

 When this is the case you can register additional client ids for your middleware by using the `authorized_client_ids` option.
 ```ruby